Musk, Zuckerberg, Gates to join US senators for AI forum

 By David Shepardson

-WASHINGTON, Sept 13 (Reuters) - The U.S. Senate's top Democrat is bringing U.S. technology leaders including Tesla TSLA.OCEO Elon Musk, Meta Platforms META.O CEO Mark Zuckerberg and Alphabet GOOGL.O CEO Sundar Pichai to Capitol Hill on Wednesday for a closed-door forum on how Congress should set artificial intelligence safeguards.
+WASHINGTON, Sept 13 (Reuters) - The U.S. Senate's top Democrat brought American technology leaders - including Tesla TSLA.O CEO Elon Musk, Meta Platforms META.O CEO Mark Zuckerberg and Alphabet GOOGL.O CEO Sundar Pichai - to Capitol Hill on Wednesday for a closed-door forum on how Congress should set artificial intelligence safeguards.

-"For Congress to legislate on artificial intelligence is for us to engage in one of the most complex and important subjects Congress has ever faced," Senate Majority Leader Chuck Schumer said on Tuesday.

-Lawmakers are grappling with how to mitigate the dangers of the emerging technology, which has experienced a boom in investment and consumer popularity after the release of OpenAI's ChatGPT.
+Lawmakers are grappling with how to mitigate the dangers of the emerging technology, which has experienced a boom in investment and consumer popularity after the release of OpenAI's ChatGPT chatbot.

+"This is an important, urgent, and in some ways unprecedented moment," OpenAI CEO Sam Altman said as he walked into the meeting in Washington.

-Lawmakers want safeguards against potentially dangerous deepfakes, election interference and attacks on critical infrastructure.
+Lawmakers want safeguards against potentially dangerous deepfakes such as bogus videos, election interference and attacks on critical infrastructure.

+"For Congress to legislate on artificial intelligence is for us to engage in one of the most complex and important subjects Congress has ever faced," Senate Majority Leader Chuck Schumer said on Tuesday ahead of the meeting.

-Other expected attendees include feature OpenAI CEO Sam Altman, Nvidia NVDA.O CEO Jensen Huang, Microsoft MSFT.O CEO Satya Nadella, IBM IBM.N CEO Arvind Krishna, former Microsoft CEO Bill Gates, AFL-CIO President Liz Shuler and Senators Mike Rounds, Martin Heinrich, and Todd Young.
+Other expected attendees include Nvidia NVDA.O CEO Jensen Huang, Microsoft MSFT.O CEO Satya Nadella, IBM IBM.N CEO Arvind Krishna, former Microsoft CEO Bill Gates, AFL-CIO labor federation President Liz Shuler and Senators Mike Rounds, Martin Heinrich and Todd Young.

 Schumer, who talked AI with Musk in April, wants attendees to talk "about why Congress must act, what questions to ask, and how to build a consensus for safe innovation."
 Sessions begin at 10 a.m.
 ET and are to last until 5 p.m.
 ET.